 (a) The distribution is not in excess of the amount of your immediate and heavy financial need.
 The amount of your immediate and heavy financial need may include any amounts necessary to pay any federal, state, or local income taxes or penalties reasonably anticipated to result from the distribution; and

-(b) You have obtained all distributions, other than hardship distributions, currently available under all plans that your Employer maintains; and
+(b) You have obtained all distributions, other than hardship distributions.